chuppito/Spoofvendingsdk-/README.md

 # Spoofvendingsdk-
-Allows you to modify the Spofing SDK to 0 or 1 in the filecustom.pif.json
+Allows you to modify the Spofing SDK to 0 or 1 in the file "custom.pif.json"